Lucsantosg/CloudLogAnalysis/how-to/change_plan.md

     For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-2. Run the `bx service list` command to check your current plan, and to get the {{site.data.keyword.loganalysisshort}} service name from the list of services that is available in the space.
+2. Run the `ibmcloud service list` command to check your current plan, and to get the {{site.data.keyword.loganalysisshort}} service name from the list of services that is available in the space.

     The value of the field **name** is the one that you must use to change the plan.

     For example,

 	```
-	$ bx  bx service list
+	$ ibmcloud service list
     Invoking 'cf services'...

     Getting services in org MyOrg / space dev as xxx@ibm.com...